Type 2 Diabetes Guide

 Diabetes & Life Insurance - How to Get Better Insurance Rates

 For someone with can be difficult to get -- or insurance rates could increase to the point where many people would consider it unaffordable.
-However, diabetics need medication and testing supplies, which can be expensive.
-Insurance would help to cover all or part of these costs.
-If you don't have insurance through your employer, try the following tips:
+However, diabetics need and , which can be expensive.
+Insurance can help to cover all or part of these costs.
+If you don't have insurance through your employer, try the following tips.

 • Keep your diabetes strictly controlled.
+Many doctors recommend getting an A1C test regularly (often at 3-month intervals) - a consistently good A1C will work in your favor.
 Good management of blood glucose levels, a healthy diet, and regular exercise can help to make you look like a more acceptable "risk" in the eyes of an insurance company.

 • Find an insurance company that looks at your overall health, and not just a "laundry list" of what diseases or conditions you have.